The Sword (1980 film)

-The Sword is a 1980 Hong Kong wuxia film co-written and directed by Patrick Tam and starring Adam Cheng.
+The Sword is a 1980 Hong Kong wuxia film co-written and directed by Patrick Tam, starring Adam Cheng, Norman Chui, JoJo Chan, Tien Feng, Chui Kit, Bonnie Ngai, Eddy Ko, and Lee Hoi-sang.

-Plot summary
+Synopsis

-Legendary swordsman, Fa Chin-shu finds the Qiwu Sword and takes it to a blacksmith to get it mended.
-The blacksmith tells him that the sword brings a bad omen because it was forged with hatred and that Chin-shu should discard it or he might die by the sword if he uses it.
-Chin-shu decides to not use it but gives the sword to his close friend, Yuen Kei for safekeeping before retiring.
+The legendary swordsman Hua Qianshu finds the Qiwu Sword and takes it to the blacksmith Wang Shiqi and asks him to repair it.
+Wang tells Hua that the sword is a bad omen as it was forged in hatred, telling Hua to either discard it or die by it if he chooses to use it.
+Hua decides not to use the sword and passes it to his friend Xuanji for safekeeping before retiring.